myTerminal/dotfiles/Standard/.emacs.d/other-plugins/meta-presenter/README.md

 Keys *F5*, *F8* and *F7* have already been assigned to the three functions mentioned above, respectively.

+You can also enable animations for slide transitions which is currently experimental and not optimized.
+To enable animations, just evaluate the below line.

+    (setq mp:enable-animations t)

 ## Let me know
 Let me know your suggestions on improving 'meta-presenter.el' at ismail@teamfluxion.com